sidhanth67/pokedex-gdg/README.md

 `index.css` contains the css part of the code used to style the website. `upper.jsx` contains the code for the top part of the website and `mainpart.jsx` contains the code for the diplay and search of the pokemon. `main.jsx` and `app.jsx` are used for linking different parts of the code.

-The code can be run by cloning the repo then entering the project directory followed by using the command `npm start` to open the website.
+The code can be run by cloning the repo then entering the project directory followed by using the command `npm run dev` to generate a link to the website which can then be opened in any browser.

 ## Hosting